neuralgcm/coordax/docs/why_coordax.md

 [penzai.named_axes](https://penzai.readthedocs.io/en/stable/notebooks/named_axes.html) with `tag`/`untag`/`nmap`, so much so that we forked it as the basis of Coordax's `tag`/`untag`/`cmap` (thanks Daniel!).
-We didn't love that Penzai uses two different labeled array types (`NamedArray` and `NamedArrayView`), with different data models and a layer of indirection for axis names with `data_axis_for_logical_axis` and `data_axis_for_name`.
+We didn't love that Penzai uses two different labeled array types (`NamedArray` and `NamedArrayView`), with different data models and indirection for axis names with `data_axis_for_logical_axis` and `data_axis_for_name`.
 This adds a layer of friction when using transformations not designed for labeled arrays, because users need to know what type of named arrays they have.
 Penzai